-- In the event of the above occurring the clinician and the assistant must repeat the check taking account of all used and unused items. - The digital vaginal examination should be repeated following gaining consent and providing a full explanation to the patient - No material must be removed from the LDRP room or theatre - If there is still a discrepancy in the count, midwives and SHO's should inform the unit coordinator and obstetric registrar of the incident - A DATIX should be completed - An X-ray must be arranged and a full explanation given to the patient and her partner
+- In the event of the above occurring the clinician and the assistant must repeat the check taking account of all used and unused items. - The digital vaginal examination should be repeated following gaining consent and providing a full explanation to the patient. - No material must be removed from the LDRP room or theatre. - If there is still a discrepancy in the count, midwives and/or medical staff should inform the unit coordinator and consultant of the incident. - The incident should be reported through Inphase as soon as possible. - An X-ray must be arranged and a full explanation given to the patient and her partner.